MikaAK/deploy_ex/README.md

 Once the files are generated, you can manage all files yourself, and we'll attempt to inject the variables in upon reruns of the build commands.

-There is also a default volume of 16gb created and mounted at the /data directory, you can change this in each specific app type if desired

 ## Legend
 - [Package Installation](https://github.com/MikaAK/deploy_ex#installation)
 - [Basic TL;DR Installation](https://github.com/MikaAK/deploy_ex#tldr-installation)